We’d like to shed some light on the 7 stages of Alzheimer’s disease.

 ● generalized rigidity of neurological reflexes

-We hope this post has shed some light on the seven stages of Alzheimer’s disease and will help you better monitor the progression of the disease in your loved one.
-This will enable you to more quickly determine the resources you will need to ensure the well-being of your loved one and your family.
+We hope that this post has enlightened you on the 7 stages of Alzheimer’s disease and helped you to better follow the progression of the disease in your loved one.
+This will enable you to determine more quickly the resources you’ll need to ensure the well-being of your loved one and your family.

-The duration of each of the seven stages of Alzheimer’s disease can vary greatly from one person to another; however, early diagnosis of the disease will allow you to better plan your support strategy and take advantage of available resources such as medication, home care, and cognitive therapy.
+The duration of each of the 7 stages of Alzheimer’s disease can vary greatly from person to person; however, early diagnosis of the disease will enable you to better plan your support strategy and take advantage of available resources such as medication, home care and cognitive therapy.

 N.B.
 The information presented above does not constitute medical or scientific advice; if in doubt, please consult a healthcare professional.